Olivier Boscagli: Club career

+Nice

 Boscagli is a youth exponent from OGC Nice.
 He made his Ligue 1 debut on 25 April 2015 against Stade Rennais playing the first 84 minutes in a 2–1 away defeat.
-He scored his first goal in Nice's 1–0 win over Montpellier on 18 December, thereby becoming the youngest player to score in the Ligue 1 in the 2015–16 season.
+He scored his first goal in Nice's 1–0 win over Montpellier on 18 December, becoming the youngest player to score in the Ligue 1 in the 2015–16 season.

+PSV

+On 17 July 2019, Boscagli moved to the Netherlands, joining Eredivisie side PSV Eindhoven.

+Brighton and Hove Albion

+On 2 July 2025, Boscagli joined Premier League club Brighton & Hove Albion, signing a five-year contract.
+He scored on his Albion debut, opening the scoring with a deflected strike in an eventual 6–0 away win over Oxford United in the EFL Cup.

 International career

-Although born in Monaco, Boscagli represents France at international level due to the Monaco national team not being a member of UEFA or FIFA.
+Boscagli was born in Monaco, and is of French descent through his mother with roots in Arras.
 He represented France at the under-17, under-18, under-19 and under-20 levels.